 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your online master’s in healthcare management at SNHU include:

-Healthcare is the largest industry in the U.S. – and the second largest employer nationwide with more than 11 million jobs.
-The U.S. Bureau of Labor Statistics projects double-digit growth by 2020, with healthcare management roles forecasted at a 23 percent growth, twice the rate expected in all occupations.
-As one of the first online universities to offer an online master’s in healthcare management, SNHU’s program continues to evolve to meet marketplace demand, positioning you for success in procuring management roles in the healthcare segment and other diverse industries.
+Healthcare is the largest industry in the U.S. - and the second largest employer nationwide with more than 11 million jobs.
+According to the U.S. Bureau of Labor Statistics projects, employment of medical and health services managers is projected to grow 20% from 2016 to 2026, much faster than the average for all occupations.* As one of the first online universities to offer an online master's in healthcare management, SNHU's program continues to evolve to meet marketplace demand, positioning you for success in procuring management roles in the healthcare segment and other diverse industries.

 Upon completion of the online master's in healthcare management program, you'll be able to: